Dennis Cinelli and Yibo Ling will now report to Travis VanderZanden, the founder and current CEO of Bird

 Bird, the scooter-sharing startup, joined by Dennis Cinelli and Yibo Ling, former Uber employee.
-The company is making considerable strides in terms of new addition of electric scooters and the total number of rides as well.
-It's almost one year since the emergence of the company and the total number of rides has already hit 10 million mark.
+The company is making considerable strides in terms of the new addition of electric scooters and the total number of rides as well.
+It's almost one year since the emergence of the company and the total number of rides has already hit 10 million marks.

 But apart from all this, Bird is into the limelight for being flocked by top Uber employees.
 In a new revelation, Dennis Cinelli up until this month has joined the Bird as VP and Head of Finance.
 Dennis Cinelli has updated his new role in his LinkedIn profile.

 Interestingly, VanderZanden, former Uber VP of International Growth and he has already brought a couple of former Uber employees to his company’s deck.
 Last month, Yibo Ling, joined Bird.
 With the joining of Dennis Cinelli to his team, it looks like there is scope for some more employees of Uber to join Bird.